Harmony Public Schools San Antonio Enrollment Guide for 2023–24

 Harmony Public Schools in San Antonio

-In 2023–24, Harmony Public Schools will have four schools in the San Antonio region, including the newest campus on the Far West Side, Harmony School of Science—San Antonio.
-On the district’s most recent school report card, which also includes five additional campuses in Laredo and Brownsville, the region earned a B rating; the list below includes links to each campus’s school report cards.
+In 2024–25, Harmony Public Schools will have four schools in the San Antonio region.
+On the district’s most recent school report card, the South Texas region (including the five campuses in Laredo and Brownsville) earned a B rating; the list below includes links to each campus’s school report cards.

 Download the free San Antonio Charter Schools app for an interactive map that includes these campuses and many more.
 You can also find campus information about Harmony Public Schools (and many other schools of choice) on our page Guide to Charter Schools in San Antonio.